pnp/powerautomate-samples/samples/new-employee-tip-of-the-day/README.md

 ![flow](assets/flow.png "flow")

 The flow was created to fulfill real case scenario to improve new employee introduction process.
-Every new employee at the beginning may be overwhelmed with the amout of knowladge they need to learn.
+Every new employee at the beginning may be overwhelmed with the amount of knowledge they need to learn.
 The flow is supposed to run every day (once a day).
 Retrieves employees added from newEmployee list (gets the emails).

 ![newEmployeeList](assets/newEmployeeList.jpg "newEmployeeList")